- About Hevo

 Historical Sync Duration: The duration for which the existing data in the Source must be ingested.
 Default duration: All Available Data.

-Note: For All Available Data, Hevo fetches all the data created since January 01, 2013, for your account.
+Note: If you select All Available Data, Hevo ingests all the data available in your Salesforce Marketing Cloud account since January 01, 2013.

 Click TEST & CONTINUE.